ThomasGerstenberg/blatann/README.md

 **NOTE**

 As of v0.3.0, the public-facing API is stable.
-There is not likely to be any major changes in method/property naming or functionality and all features added will aim to maintain backwards compatibility.
+There will not likely be any major changes in method/property naming or functionality and all features added will aim to maintain backwards compatibility.

 ### Install